 Where are women living with the consequences of female genital mutilation or at risk in the Americas?

-- COLOMBIA Type I female genital mutilation is known to be practiced by the Embera indigenous people in Colombia, normally on newborn babies.
-Media reports also indicate that some other indigenous communities like the Nasa community may practice female genital mutilation.
+- COLOMBIA – Type I female genital mutilation is known to be practiced by the Embera indigenous people in Colombia, normally on newborn babies.
+It is estimated that two out of every three Emberá women have suffered FGM/C. Other Indigenous communities and Black, Afro-Colombian, Raizales, and Palenqueras communities may practice FGM/C.

 Countries with historical evidence of the practice of female genital mutilation in the Americas